AkhilReddy-2/Text-Compressor-Project/README.md

  * Built Huffman Tree providing details about encoding, decoding and frequency of characters in input text file

- * Compresses 2.1 MB file to 1.1 MB file
+ * Resulted compression of a sample file of size 2117 KB is 1120 KB

  * Used Object Oriented Programming to create Huffman Class containing functions for traversing tree, creating codes, encoding and decoding text and tree etc.

+ * Resulted Decompression of a compressed file of size 1120 KB is 2123 KB

 # How to run this project?